 About fuel charges

-Our fuel mix in 2022 will be approximately 82 percent natural gas, 10 percent solar and 8 percent coal.
-The cost of fuel is currently about one-fourth of a residential customer's bill.
+Our fuel mix in 2023 will be approximately 84 percent natural gas, 11 percent solar and 5 percent coal.
+The cost of fuel is currently about one-third of a residential customer's bill.
 Fuel costs are passed through from fuel suppliers to customers with no markup or profit to Tampa Electric.
 Tampa Electric maximizes the use of existing low-cost, well-performing power generation plants, zero-fuel-cost solar power, and power purchased from other companies to mitigate costs.

 The line item on your bill called Storm Protection Charge supports the company's approved Storm Protection Plan, which strengthens our electrical infrastructure that delivers power to your home or business.
 These investments will help minimize power outages and reduce power restoration time.

 The line item on your bill is a temporary storm surcharge to collect storm restoration costs that we already incurred.

 Clean Energy Transition Mechanism charge